 Format

-There will be six small group online Zoom sessions*, each lasting for four and a half hours over a 12-month period.
+There will be six small group online Zoom sessions, each lasting for four and a half hours over a 12-month period.
 CPPE tutors will facilitate the sessions, comprising of up to eight pharmacy technicians.
 You will require to commit to attending all six sessions with your allocated group.
-You will be able to choose from a block of dates and times to sign up to.

 Each session will be based on the following topics:

-You will need to complete specified elements of the e-course before each session and bring along examples from your practice to enable you to put your learning into practice and network with fellow participants.
+You will need to complete specified elements of CPPE's Pharmacy technician: enhancing your professional practice e-course before each session and bring along examples from your practice to enable you to put your learning into practice and network with fellow participants.

-Suggested prior learning includes the CPPE's Pharmacy technician enhancing your professional practice e-course.
+Suggested prior learning includes the CPPE's Pharmacy technician: enhancing your professional practice e-course.

 Participants must have the support of their employer to attend the impact group sessions and have an identified and agreed on appropriate workplace mentor.